kuy/monkey-lang/README.md

-# Monkey Programming Language Interpreter
+# Monkey Programming Language Interpreter written in OCaml

 [Writing an Interpreter in Go](https://interpreterbook.com/) in OCaml.